Healthy Hearing readers reveal unexpected hearing hazardsHealthy Hearing readers reveal unexpected hearing hazards

 Hidden dangers in the home

+There are many hidden hearing hazards in the home.
 If you have a partner who snores, and nearly half of our survey respondents do, you could be at risk for developing hearing loss.
 Loud snoring can reach levels of 90 dB.
 A study published in the June 2003 issue of the Journal of Otolaryngology found a relationship between snoring and noise-induced hearing loss in bed partners of chronic snorers.
 Snoring could signal an underlying medical condition, so if you share a bed with a snorer, encourage them to seek medical attention.

 Out and about